preloader image

 Game Process and Gameplay

 Core game process refers to the overarching sequence of actions, or the “loop”, that players engage in throughout the game.
 It’s the cycle, often involving various types of game mechanics that lead to a specific outcome.
-For instance, in many role-playing games, the core process means exploring, battling enemies, gaining experience, and leveling up, which encourages further exploration.
-So, while core mechanics are the individual actions available to players, the core game process is the structured sequence of these actions.
+For instance, in many role-playing games, the core process means exploring, battling enemies, gaining experience, and levelling up, which encourages further exploration.

 • Gameplay is the act of driving, drifting, and overtaking opponents.